wimsio/coxygen/coxylib/readme.md

 - Fast minting & transaction flows
 - CIP-68 helpers & metadata tools
 - Drop-in on any static site
+- The functions are wrapped up with Jimba for introspective toggleable testing and logging

 ## Live examples